-- ELA, Math, and Science rates for the "All Student" population are computed and displayed. - The testing enrollment is defined in the Participation metric. - The demographics (Race, Gender, and the Program Indicators) are disaggregated at the entity level (school, district, or state level) and at the grade level. - The source for the IAR, SAT, and DLM-AA calculation is SIS Assessment Correction and Score records. - The source for the ISA calculation is ISA Student Roster and Result records. - For IAR, SAT, and DLM-AA, the grade is the grade at time of testing from the Correction record. - For ISA, the grade is the grade in SIS at the time the student is rostered for ISA. - Student demographic information (race, gender, program indicators) used for assessment proficiency rate calculations comes from the Student Metrics table in the Warehouse.
-See the Student Groups business rules for more information on how the table is populated. - This table is populated as follows: - Race, Gender, first year in the US, grade, IDEA Services (IEP) indicator, Alternate indicator, EL indicator are typically derived from assessment correction records where available, and if no assessment correction record is available, then the SIS student demographic data from the exited student enrollment is used. - IEP, EL and other student demographic indicators in the Student Metrics table are determined using logic defined in the Student Groups business rules document. - We will include any changes to demographics data in the correction records unless IDEA Services (IEP) indicator, or Alternate Assessment indicator.
+- ELA, Math, and Science rates for the "All Student" population are computed and displayed. - The testing enrollment is defined in the Participation metric. - The demographics (Race, Gender, and the Program Indicators) are disaggregated at the entity level (school, district, or state level) and at the grade level. - The source for the IAR, SAT, ISA, and DLM-AA calculation is SIS Assessment Correction and Score records. - For IAR, SAT, ISA, and DLM-AA, the grade is the grade at time of testing from the Correction record. - See the Student Groups business rules for more information on how the table is populated. - This table is populated as follows: - Race, Gender, first year in the US, grade, IDEA Services (IEP) indicator, Alternate indicator, EL indicator are typically derived from assessment correction records where available, and if no assessment correction record is available, then the SIS student demographic data from the exited student enrollment is used. - IEP, EL and other student demographic indicators in the Student Metrics table are determined using logic defined in the Student Groups business rules document. - We will include any changes to demographics data in the correction records unless IDEA Services (IEP) indicator, or Alternate Assessment indicator.
 We will use the grade at time of testing from the correction record for reporting Assessment metrics. - All assessment proficiency rates are calculated for the responsible entity as defined in the Responsible Entity business rules. - High School: Grades are 9 through 12 - Use SAT and DLM-AA scores for ELA and Math - Levels 3 and 4 are proficient for SAT and DLM-AA (Grade 11 and 12 students who have a valid score)